compneuro-ncu/reproducible-neuroimaging/docs/source/datalad.rst

 Data management
 ==================

-**DataLad** is a software tool designed to help with anything related to the evolution of digital objects, there is no more excuse for lack of reproducibility anymore.
+`DataLad <https://www.datalad.org/>`_ is a software tool designed to help with anything related to the version control of of digital objects.

 Basics
 ---------
+In progress.